reimagined/resolve/docs/api-reference.md

 ### HTTP API

 Resolve provides a standard HTTP API that allows you to send aggregate commands and query Read and View Models.
-Refer to the [Standard HTTP API](curl.md) topic for more information.

 #### Read Model API